goodday0404/Puzzle/README.md

 * The number of states expanded by the search algorithm.
 * The solution.

 See an example of a solution file below.
-In this example, the solution is incomplete and the details are left out with the three dots before the final state.
+In this example, the solution is incomplete and the details are left out with the three dots before the final state.<br/>
 <br/>
 Initial State:<br/>
 2113<br/>